 Typically the management controls are viewed with a web browser using either a URL (some Netgear models use routerlogin.net, for example) or an IP address (i.e. https://192.168.1.1).
 You’ll then be prompted to enter a username and/or password.

 The default login details will be printed on the router itself, or in the manual.

 Some routers may offer a software utility, but this can be limited to a few of the most common controls for basic setup so it’s usually best to go through the web interface.

-Note that the options themselves can also vary wildly.
+The options themselves can also vary wildly.
 They may be labelled differently and not every router will offer the same choice of settings.
-If you get stuck consult the user manual or search online for a solution specific to your hardware.
+If you get stuck, consult the user manual or search online for a solution specific to your hardware.

 Change the administrator login

 The admin login gives access to all the router’s settings it's vital you have a secure password.
 And because the default admin login is often the same for every router of that make or model it’s extremely important to change this to something unique as soon as possible.

 Some routers will allow you to change both the username and password, but others may only permit the password to be modified.
 As always, it’s a good idea to use a password manager so you can have a long and complex code without having to write it down or remember it.